 this is my favorite part of the summer

-I love these summer ripe tomatoes too .. because they remind me of my brother.
-Whenever he & his sweet wife visit in the summertime .. it’s one of the few things on his eating wish-list
+I love these ripe summer tomatoes too because they remind me of my brother.
+Whenever he and his sweet wife visit in the summertime, it’s one of the few things on his eating wish-list

-Always one to thrive on getting things done and the art of efficiency ..
-I’m thankful for my husband.
-A man who lives so well in the present .. and is able to sense when we're in need of a break.
+Always one to thrive on getting things done and the art of efficiency, I’m thankful for my husband.
+A man who lives so well in the present, and can sense when we need a break.

 in the middle of the night

-First there’s the bread itself.
-I have my favorite recipe .. though every now and again I like to make something different.
-It’s also fun to bring home a loaf of sourdough .. cinnamon raisin .. or multi-grain from a local bakery
+First, there’s the bread itself.
+I have my favorite recipe, although every now and again, I like to make something different.
+It’s also fun to bring home a loaf of sourdough, cinnamon raisin, or multi-grain from a local bakery.

 Then there are toppings

-If it’s breakfast we tend toward sweet.
-For The Chef .. eating his with butter is a given .. along with something chocolatey and spreadable.
+If it’s breakfast, we tend toward sweet.
+For my husband, eating his with butter is a given, along with something chocolaty and spreadable.
 Me?
 Some nut butter and a swipe of cold jam.

 roasted garlic with hemp seeds and heirloom tomatoes